The Meeting starts as soon as one person has entered the room. On entering, feel free to sit anywhere and join the silence.

 What happens at the end of Meeting?

-After Meeting ends we ask visitors to introduce themselves.
+After Meeting ends visitors are given the opportunity to introduce themselves.
 Then the notices are read and often there is tea or coffee.
-You are very welcome to join in but this is up to you.
+You are very welcome to join in, but this is up to you.